PML-Q wants CM or deputy PM spot in return for supporting PTI in Punjab

 According to sources within the PML-Q, the party has sent its demands for supporting PTI in Punjab to the PTI's senior leadership for consideration.

-PTI Spokesman Naeemul Haq, while addressing a press conference today, dismissed speculation that the Punjab CM belonging to a political party other than the PTI would be appointed.
+PTI Spokesman Naeemul Haq, while addressing a press conference today, dismissed speculation that a chief minister belonging to a political party other than the PTI would be appointed.

 "The Punjab chief minister will belong to the PTI.
 There should be no mistake about it," he told reporters.